AlexandreYembo/study-training/Design_Patterns/Structural/readme.md

   6- Adds additional responsabilities to the wrapped object.
 Composite just "sums up" its children's result.

   7- ```Chain of Responsibility``` and Decorator have similar class structures.
-Both rely on recursive composition to pass
+Both rely on recursive composition to pass the execution through a series of objects.
+However, there are several crucial differences:
+   CoR -> can execute arbitrary operations independently of each other.
+They can also stop passing the request further at any point

+   Decorator -> Are not allowed to break the flow of the request.

+   8- Is like ```Composite``` but only has one child component and another difference is Decorator adds additional responsebilities to the wrapped object while ```Composite``` just 'Sums up' it children's result.

+   9- Designs that make heavy use of ```Composite``` and ```Decorator``` can often benefit from using Prototype.
+Applying the pattern lets you clone complex structures instead of re-constructing them from scratch.

+   10- Let you change the skin of an object, while ```strategy``` lets you change the guts.

+   11- Have the similar structure with ```Proxy```.
+Both are built on the composition principle.
+But ```Proxy``` usually manages the life cycle of its service object on its own, whereas the composition of ```Decorators``` is always controlled by the client.

 ### Facade
   1- Defines a new interface of an existing, whereas Adapter reuses an old interface.
 Adapter usually wraps just one object, while Facade works with an entire subsystem of objects.